** Solitary Watch’s Resource Center also contains extensive information on adult solitary.

 Yale Law School and the Association of State Correctional Administrators released a third report on the use of solitary in adult jails and prisons in the United States.
 The full title is Aiming to Reduce Time-In-Cell, Reports from Correctional Systems on the Numbers of Prisoners in Restricted Housing and on the Potential of Policy Changes to Bring About Reforms.
 Notably, the authors of the report faced significant limitations caused by the lack of available data.

-CJCA Issue Brief: Reducing Isolation in Youth Facilities (RIYF) & Training and Technical Assistance, Council of Juvenile Correctional Administrators, June 2016
+CJJA Issue Brief: Reducing Isolation in Youth Facilities (RIYF) & Training and Technical Assistance, Council of Juvenile Correctional Administrators, June 2016

-CJCA Issue Brief: Sustaining the Gains – Alternative Tools to Isolation, Council of Juvenile Correctional Administrators, June 2016
+CJJA Issue Brief: Sustaining the Gains – Alternative Tools to Isolation, Council of Juvenile Correctional Administrators, June 2016

 This report, released by the Department of Justice on January 26, 2016, contains recommendations and key guiding principles, including prohibiting restrictive housing for juveniles.
 Read more here.